 Where is the project?

-Gratiot Farms Wind Project is located approximately 50 miles northwest of Lansing, MI in Gratiot County.
-The site has a tabletop feature and is comprised of mostly row crops.
-State Highway 57 borders the project’s southern boundary and State Highway 127 is approximately ten miles to the east.
+Gratiot Farms Wind Project is located approximately 50 miles north-northwest of Lansing, MI in Gratiot County.
+The county has a tabletop landscape and currently hosts agricultural and livestock operations.
+State Highway M57 passes through the southern half of the project footprint and US Highway 127 is approximately ten miles to the east.

 What transmission line does the project connect with?